yoctoproject/poky/documentation/ref-manual/variables.rst

       certificate stored in the :term:`SPL_SIGN_KEYDIR` directory, you will have to set :term:`SPL_SIGN_KEYNAME` to ``dev``.

+   :term:`SPLASH`
+      This variable, used by the :ref:`ref-classes-image` class, allows to choose splashscreen applications.
+Set it to the names of packages for such applications to use.
+This variable is set by default to ``psplash``.

    :term:`SRCREV_FORMAT`
       See :term:`bitbake:SRCREV_FORMAT` in the BitBake manual.